lincc-frameworks/notebooks_lf/sprints/2026/07_30/README.md

 ## Sean

 ## Doug
+Playing with pure nested-pandas representations of Image Cutouts
 # Seeking feedback

 _If your demo will be long, or you want to have a discussion, please put your name at the end_